Internet privacy: Internet privacy in Sweden

-For copyright laws, Sweden was the birthplace of the Pirate Bay, an infamous file-sharing website.
+Sweden was the birthplace of the Pirate Bay, an infamous file-sharing website.
 File sharing has been illegal in Sweden since it was developed, however, there was never any real fear of being persecuted for the crime until 2009 when the Swedish Parliament was the first in the European Union to pass the intellectual property rights directive.
-This directive persuaded internet service providers to announce the identity of suspected violators.
+This directive persuaded Internet service providers to announce the identity of suspected violators.

-Sweden also has its infamous centralized block list.
+Sweden also uses an infamous centralized block list.
 The list is generated by authorities and was originally crafted to eliminate sites hosting child pornography.
 However, there is no legal way to appeal a site that ends up on the list and as a result, many non-child pornography sites have been blacklisted.
-Sweden's government enjoys a high level of trust from their citizens.
+Sweden's government enjoys a high level of trust from its citizens.
 Without this trust, many of these regulations would not be possible and thus many of these regulations may only be feasible in the Swedish context.

 Internet privacy in the United States

-Andrew Grove, co-founder and former CEO of Intel Corporation, offered his thoughts on internet privacy in an interview published in May 2000:
+Andrew Grove, co-founder and former CEO of Intel Corporation, offered his thoughts on Internet privacy in an interview published in May 2000:

-More than two decades later, Susan Ariel Aaronson, director of the Digital Trade and Data Governance Hub at George Washington University observed, in 2022, that:
+More than two decades later, Susan Ariel Aaronson, director of the Digital Trade and Data Governance Hub at George Washington University observed that, "The American public simply isn't demanding a privacy law...
+They want free more than they want privacy."